andrealuppi/andrealuppi.github.io/content/authors/admin/_index.md

 Ultimately, my research seeks to bridge basic and translational neuroscience: advancing theories of brain function while providing insights relevant to neurology, anesthesiology, and psychiatry.
 I am also interested in bridging biological and artificial intelligence.

-I regularly devote time to method-benchmarking efforts for the community, to increase reproducibility and credibility of neuroimaging results.
+I also regularly devote time to method-benchmarking efforts for the community, to increase reproducibility and credibility of neuroimaging results.
 Recent efforts include assessment of [700+ data-processing pipelines for fMRI](https://doi.org/10.1038/s41467-024-48781-5) and assessing the [translational potential of macaque brain gene expression](https://doi.org/10.1126/sciadv.ads6967).

 Alongside my research, I am passionate about promoting access to higher education (['Ten simple rules for aspiring graduate students'](https://doi.org/10.1371/journal.pcbi.1009276)), promoting interdisciplinary training and research ([list of open resurces for Neuro-AI training](https://github.com/8erberg/NeuroAI_Trainee_Resources)), and [improving the research culture](https://doi.org/10.1038/s41583-025-00946-x) in neuroscience.

+Collaboration and interdisciplinarity are pillars of my work, so if you share any of the interests above, get in touch!